 How to Get Started with Invoicing for Your Photography Business

-If you own a photography business, you need to know how to write an invoice.
+If you own a business, you need to know how to write a photography invoice.
 If you’re just getting started, an invoice is a record of the time or services you provide to your customers.
 It’s also how you get paid for those services.

 (And while it’s an extra step to create an invoice, it’s not much work — especially if you use invoicing software that allows you to templatize your invoice.)